tendermint/tendermint/docs/app-dev/indexing-transactions.md

 }
 ```

-The transaction will be indexed with a certain attribute if the attribute's
+The transaction will be indexed (if the indexer is not `null`) with a certain
-`Index` field is set to `true`.
-In the above example, all attributes will be
+attribute if the attribute's `Index` field is set to `true`.
+In the above
-used.
+example, all attributes will be used.

 ## Querying Transactions